 In recent years marketers have taken as an article of faith the need to target individuals to achieve their marketing goals.
 Not surprisingly, the marketplace has responded, creating a huge price premium for cookie-addressable inventory.
 The value of the walled gardens and addressable impressions has soared while much of the open web has languished.

 An analysis of the Yieldmo marketplace data highlights the variance in pricing between addressable and non-addressable impressions.
-Looking at our data, we see that 38% of the open web is reliably addressable via cookies and that this inventory sells for 2.6 times as much as inventory without an audience identifier.
+Looking at our data, we see that 38%-50% of the open web is reliably addressable via cookies and that this inventory sells for an average of 3 times more than non-addressable inventory.
+When adding in the cost of data the overall cost differential could be 5 times more in some cases.
+Here is a recent example where addressable inventory sold for 2.6 times as much as inventory without an audience identifier.

 An ad impression on a high-quality content site delivered to an Android user in New York fetches a $10 CPM, while the comparable iOS human in New York sees an ad that sells for $3.85.